-RADIOGRAPHIC PROCEDURES III

-(4 credits) This course will provide the student with the knowledge necessary to perform radiographic procedures relative to the urinary system and digestive system.
-Emphasis will be placed on radiographic terms, detailed anatomy, positioning, manipulation of equipment and accessories and related patient care.
+RADIOGRAPHIC PROCEDURES III (2 credits) This course provides the student with the knowledge necessary to perform radiographic procedures relative to the urinary & digestive systems.
+Emphasis will be placed on radiographic terms, detailed anatomy, positioning, and image analysis guidelines which includes identification of required anatomy and recognizing diagnostic quality images.
 Prerequisites: MA 101, MA 103, All previous technical courses.